laurentbartholdi/anq/README.md

-# lienq
+# anq
-A nilpotent quotient algorithm for groups and Lie algebras.
+A nilpotent quotient algorithm for groups, Lie and associative algebras.

-Input is a finite presentation, or more generally, a finite L-presentation, for a group or a Lie algebra.
+Input is a finite presentation, or more generally, a finite L-presentation, for a group or algebra.

 Output is the quotient by the *n*th term of an appropriate series, given by a consistent nilpotent presentation.